Noahbanderson/backend-nest/README.md

 imports are to import a file from outside the scope of the module directory, but the file as to be exported from the module it belongs to. and on the import side, you import the module, not the file itself.

+@CheckPolicies cannot be used in conjunction with @IsPublic

 ## Creating new resources

 ### CLI